Tel Lachish: Siege by Sennacherib, Assyrian rule

-In 701 BCE, during the revolt of king Hezekiah against Assyria, it was besieged and captured by Sennacherib despite the defenders' determined resistance.
-Some scholars believe that the fall of Lachish actually occurred during a second campaign in the area by Sennacherib ca. 688 BCE.
-The site now contains the only remains of an Assyrian siege ramp discovered so far.
-Sennacherib later devoted a whole room in his "Palace without a rival", the South-west palace in Nineveh, for artistic representations of the siege on large alabaster slabs, most of which are now on display in the British Museum.
+In 701 BCE, during the revolt of Hezekiah, king of Judah, against the Neo-Assyrian Empire, it was besieged and captured by Sennacherib despite the defenders' determined resistance.
+Some scholars believe that the fall of Lachish occurred during a second campaign in the area by Sennacherib ca. 688 BCE.
+The site now contains the only remains of an Assyrian siege ramp discovered.
+Sennacherib later devoted a whole room in his "Palace without a rival", the southwest palace in Nineveh, for artistic representations of the siege on large alabaster slabs, most of which are now on display in the British Museum.
 They hold depictions of Assyrian siege ramps, battering rams, sappers, and other siege machines and army units, along with Lachish's architecture and its final surrender.
-In combination with the archaeological finds, they give a good understanding of siege warfare of the period.
+Combined with the archaeological finds, they give a good understanding of siege warfare of the period.
 Modern excavation of the site has revealed that the Assyrians built a stone and dirt ramp up to the level of the Lachish city wall, thereby allowing the soldiers to charge up the ramp and storm the city.
 Excavations revealed approximately 1,500 skulls in one of the caves near the site, and hundreds of arrowheads on the ramp and at the top of the city wall, indicating the ferocity of the battle.
 The city occupied an area of 8 ha.

 Babylonian occupation

-Lachish fell to Nebuchadnezzar in his campaign against Judah in 586 BCE.
+Lachish fell to the Neo-Babylonian emperor Nebuchadnezzar II in his campaign against Judah in 586 BCE.
 The city was finally destroyed in 587 BCE.
 Residents were exiled as part of the Babylonian captivity.
 During Babylonian occupation, a large residence was built on the platform that had once supported the Israelite palace.
 At the end of the captivity, some exiled Jews returned to Lachish and built a new city with fortifications.

-Under the Achaemenid Empire (Level I), a large altar (known as the Solar Shrine) on the east section of the mound was built.
+Under the Achaemenid Empire (Level I), a large altar known as the Solar Shrine on the east section of the mound was built.
 The shrine was abandoned after the area fell in the hands of Alexander the Great.
 The tell has been unoccupied since then.